 Pensions, benefits and tax when retiring abroad

-If you're retiring abroad, or considering doing so, it's important to look into the effect this will have on your finances before you go.
+If you're retiring abroad, or considering doing so, it's important to look into the effect this will have on your finances before you move.
 This should ensure that you're well prepared.

 Your State Pension

 If you're retiring abroad, you can still receive your UK State Pension.
-You may even be able to arrange for it to be paid directly into your bank account abroad, if you have one.
+You may be able to arrange for it to be paid directly into your bank account abroad.

 - State Pension for people living overseas